 - Francesinha.
 This is the second most notorious local product.
 It is made with bread, wet-cured ham, linguiça, fresh sausage, steak or roast meat and covered with melted cheese and a hot thick tomato and beer sauce served with french fries [wikipedia].

 - Pastel de nata.
-The most famous pastry in the country, which is filled with egg custard and baked.
+The most famous pastry in the country is filled with egg custard and baked.

 - Cod and Sardines.
-These two are the winners among Porto’s seafood.
-There is an iconic place that claims to be the king of the grilled sardine (“Rei Da Sardinha Assada“).
+These two are the winners of Porto’s seafood.
+There is an iconic place that claims to be the king of the grilled sardine (“Rei Da Sardinha Assada”).

 Where to eat

-Ribeira is the favorite place to go for lunch/dinner.
-Having the river on sight is always a plus.
+Ribeira is my favourite place to go for lunch/dinner.
+Having the river in sight is always a plus.
 It is also the most expensive area, but it is worth it.
-Having fresh seafood and a good wine by the river is a must in Porto.
+Having fresh seafood and good wine by the river is a must in Porto.
 One place I recommend is Fish Fixe.
 We had a beautifully cooked seafood casserole (picture below).
 Very good service and a variety of fish and wines.

 Bacchus Vini is a great option to taste Porto’s famous wine.
 The location is brilliant, as you can see in the picture below.
 You can enjoy a good variety of wines (10, 20, 30, 40 years aged and more) and visit the cellar downstairs.
 Prices are reasonable and the staff knowledgeable.
 They also have good cheese platters and olives.

-Buy my favorite place by far was Rei dos Galos de Amarante (Rua das Taipas 121, tel: 222057297).
-It is a tiny, cozy, cheap and traditional family run restaurant.
-If you like this kind of places, you are going to love it.
+Buy my favourite place by far was Rei dos Galos de Amarante (Rua das Taipas 121, tel: 222057297).
+It is a tiny, cosy, cheap and traditional family-run restaurant.
+If you like this kind of place, you are going to love it.
 Its owners (Rodrigo and Maria Rosa) will serve the food themselves.
-The menu is very limited, but everything is extremely tasty and home made.
+The menu is very limited, but everything is extremely tasty and homemade.
 I had an amazing roasted chicken with potatoes and broccoli.
-I could not try their specialty: “Arroz de Cabidela” (homebred stewed chicken with rice, seasoned with blood and vinegar) because you need to book in advance for this.
+I could not try their speciality: “Arroz de Cabidela” (homebred stewed chicken with rice, seasoned with blood and vinegar) because you need to book in advance for this.
 If you have time you should do it.
-Most of their food come from their own farm.
+Most of their food comes from their own farm.

 Lastly, I would like to mention Flor dos Congregados.
-It is one of the local’s favorites and highly recommended as well.
-It is a 162 years old traditional restaurant, well known for a slow cooked pork and ham sandwich called Terylene, which takes 24 hours to prepare.
+It is one of the local’s favourites and highly recommended as well.
+It is a 162 years old traditional restaurant, well known for a slow-cooked pork and ham sandwich called Terylene, which takes 24 hours to prepare.
 You can find more info and places in this post.